RetroPie/RetroPie-Setup/README.md

 Shell script to setup the Raspberry Pi 1 / 2 with several emulators, various cores, and EmulationStation as graphical front end.
 Bootable pre-made images are available from http://blog.petrockblock.com/retropie/ for those that want a ready to go system.

-This script is tested with the Raspbian distribution, but users have reported that it also works with RaspBMC.
-Before using the script, please **make sure that you have run the raspi-config script to extend your root file system and that your memory split is set to 192 or 128**.
+This script is designed for use on the Raspbian Wheezy distribution.
+It has some support for Raspbian Jessie / OSMC but requires building from source - and there may be problems with modules.
+Before using the script, please **make sure that you have run the raspi-config script to extend your root file system **.
 You can run the script with

 ```shell
 sudo raspi-config